 I am constantly overwhelmed by the beauty in California, and my time in Tahoe was no exception.
-By far though Eagle Lake was the most beautiful thing I saw in Tahoe.
+By far Eagle Lake was the most beautiful thing I saw in Tahoe.
 This is saying a lot since I saw Sierra Buttes and Sardine Lakes on my trip as well.
-Believe me if you are in this area you want to spend the time hiking up to Eagle Lake and while you’re at it you might as well go down to Emerald Bay also.
+Believe me, if you are in this area, you want to spend the time hiking up to Eagle Lake.
+While you’re at it, you might as well go down to Emerald Bay also.
 Here is all the information on the hike to Eagle Falls and Eagle Lake

 - 3-4 miles round trip

 - $5 to park (as of 2018)